praymann/provsphp/README.md

-# provsphp
+# pphp
 PHP Scripts to provision Jitsi for onSip

-# What am I?
+# Purpose
-Jitsi has the awesome functionality of provisioning, and this collection of php scripts allow a webserver to response with the properties to provision a client.
-It leverages the onSip API to take in some onSip credentials and spit back the Jabber/Sip properties.
+This collection of php scripts leverages the onSip API to take in some onSip credentials and spit back the Jabber/Sip properties required for provisioning a Jitsi client.

 # Requirements
 * php5